 Many people don’t realize the amazing benefits Chamomile for dogs contains.
 Chamomile is a surprisingly versatile plant that is both good for your dog’s health and mental wellbeing.

-Chamomile has an anti-inflammatory and antispasmodic property.
+Chamomile has anti-inflammatory and antispasmodic properties.
 Millions of people prefer having chamomile tea at bedtime as it has a calming effect and induces sleep.

 However, it’s the combination of both chamomile and dogs that we’re going to explore more fully throughout this article.

 Chamomile for dogs is used as a treatment for mild anxiety, topical skin conditions, and inflammatory gastrointestinal conditions.
 It has a wide range of scientifically proven therapeutic uses and is one of the safest herbal pet remedies around.

 Chamomile is found inside tea bags, or as loose dried flowers, over-the-counter dietary supplements, or essential oils.

 Chamomile is known as one of the safest, traditional herbal remedies by many societies worldwide, but is chamomile safe for dogs?